NilPointer-Software/bdfd-wiki/src/bdscript/changeCooldownTime.md

 # $changeCooldownTime
 Changes the cooldown metrics for `%time-d%`, `%time-h%`, `%time-m%`, and `%time-s%`.
-These can be used in cooldown error messages, its useful for translating.
+These can be used in cooldown error messages.
+It can be useful for translating.

 ## Usage
 ```